 \subsection{Scenario Executor}

 Since the scenario configuration generated in Sec.~\ref{sec:scenario_generator} does not include the NPC vehicle trajectories, we cannot directly utilize the scenario executor from previous works~\cite{li2020av, Tian2022, tian2022mosat, kim2022drivefuzz, zhong2022neural,cheng2023behavexplor, Haq2020}.
 Moreover, each NPC vehicle in the scenario requires asynchronous behavior generation.
 We implement a new scenario executor capable of generating NPC vehicle behaviors, recording simulation data, and reporting violation scenarios.
 We illustrate the process of scenario execution and test oracles in \tool.

 \textbf{Execution Process.} The process of the scenario execution is represented in Algorithm~\ref{alg:simulator_execution}.
-The input of scenario executor includes the map $Map$, the maximum allowed frame duration $t^S$, and the configuration of adversarial scenarios $Conf$.
-The output of Scenario Executor is the record of the simulation $Record$.
+The input of scenario executor includes the map $Map$, the maximum allowed frame duration $t^S$, and the configuration of scenario $Conf$.
+The output of scenario executor is the record of the simulation $Record$.

-\todo{First, we initialize the adversarial scenario (Line~\ref{init.begin}-\ref{init.end}).
-Specifically, we instantiate the adversarial NPC vehicles according to $Conf.\ \mathbb{N}$ (Line~\ref{NPC_init}).
-We load the experimental field $Field$ as well as adversarial NPC vehicles into the simulator $sim$, initialize the weather and traffic signals, and set the driving task of the Ego vehicle using $Conf$, bridging it with ADS (Line~\ref{init}).
-For each adversarial NPC vehicle, we set its status to be $IDLE$ (Line~\ref{set.begin}-\ref{init.end}).
+First, we initialize the scenario (Line~\ref{init.begin}-\ref{init.end}).
+Specifically, we instantiate the NPC vehicles according to $Conf.\ \mathbb{N}$ (Line~\ref{NPC_init}).
+We load the map as well as NPC vehicles into the simulator $sim$, initialize the weather and traffic signals, and set the driving task of the Ego vehicle using $Conf$, bridging it with the ADS under test (Line~\ref{init}).
+For each NPC vehicle, we set its status to be $IDLE$ (Line~\ref{set.begin}-\ref{init.end}).

-\todo{Second, we run the simulation loop for a total simulation frames of $t^S$ configured in $Conf$ (Line~\ref{run.begin}-\ref{run.end}).
+Second, we run the simulation loop for a total of $t^S$ frames (Line~\ref{run.begin}-\ref{run.end}).
 Each frame represents a simulation time step of 0.1 seconds (Line~\ref{0.1}).
-For each NPC vehicle, if all its maneuvers' statuses are $IDLE$, it will detect the zone where the EGO vehicle is located (Line~\ref{zone}) and decide the maneuver $m$ based on the zone (Line~\ref{decide}), which is introduced in Sec.~\ref{sec:maneuver_decision}.
+For each NPC vehicle, if its status is $IDLE$, the NPC vehicle will detect the behavior of the Ego vehicle in the simulator and decide the maneuver $m$ (Line~\ref{decide}), which is introduced in Sec.~\ref{sec:maneuver_decision}.
 Then, the NPC vehicle will plan the trajectory of $m$ (Line~\ref{trajectory}), which is introduced in Sec.~\ref{sec:trajectory_generation}, and set its status to $RUNNING$ (Line~\ref{status}).
-Besides, we start an asynchronous task to execute and monitor $m$ by calling the function $Monitor\_signal$ (Line~\ref{monitor}).
-When the simulation is completed, we update the simulation record (Line~\ref{record}), which includes the trajectories of the Ego vehicle and all the NPC vehicles, and save the record for reproduction and evaluation (Line~\ref{return}).}
+Besides, we start an asynchronous task to execute and monitor $m$ by calling the function $MonitorSignal$ (Line~\ref{monitor}).
+When the simulation is completed, we update the simulation record (Line~\ref{record}), which includes the trajectories of the Ego vehicle and all the NPC vehicles, and save the record for reproduction and evaluation (Line~\ref{return}).